 Three time recipient of Best Drummer (Tucson Area Music Awards), Jim is an active performing and recording musician locally, nationally, and internationally.
 Currently, he leads his own original country band, The Jim Howell Band, in which he tackles lead vocals and guitar live.
 On the 2015 debut album, Silver Clouds, he played many of the instruments while engineering and producing the whole effort in his studio.

 Jim has been playing multi-instrumentalist (drums/keys/guitar/vocals/harmonica/percussion) with REY after producing thier 2015 self-titled album in his studio.
 Jim is a regular on drums with Jay Faircloth & The Loners, local ska group, The Vexmen, and frequently subs on drums in Michael P. & The Gully Washers, The Mission Creeps.

-In summer of 2017 Jim accepted the position of Director Music for Contemporary Worship at St. Pauls UMC in Tucson.
+In 2017-2018 Jim held the position of Director Music for Contemporary Worship at St. Pauls UMC in Tucson.
 He also is a rotating staff musician at Desert Hills Lutheran Church, in Green Valley, as the drummer for their weekly Saturday afternoon Country Gospel worship services.

 In the recent past, Jim performed extensively with Rich Hopkins and Luminarios. recording several studio releases a live DVD and touring in the US and Europe.
 He was a founding member of The Wyatts.
 (2006, 2007 and 2008 TAMMIES winners for Best Band.
 Jim’s drumming is featured on the upcoming studio release Giddy Up and Go!
 Jim also freelances with a diverse collection groups about town and in the studio.